crohr/rest-presentation/slides/presentation.md

         Accept-Encoding: gzip, deflate [compression]
         Accept-Language: us,en;q=0.5 [language]
         Accept-Charset: ISO-8859-15,utf-8;q=0.7,*;q=0.7 [charset]
-        ...
-        You can define your own: X-Api-Version, X-Api-User...
+        ...You can define your own: X-Api-Version, X-Api-User...

 * Removes unnecessary complexity: headers, methods, status codes, media types are already standardized.
 The protocol is well documented, and in use since the Web exists.
 It's not another protocol on top of another protocol on top of another protocol on top of...
 {:class="incremental"}